Code-Institute-Submissions/eHand/docs/testing.md

 * :hammer: TEST:
     * Expected a link to discover the premium membership in the profile view
 * :clipboard: RESULT:
-    * A discover premium button is displayed only when current user is on a free membership plan.
+    * A discover premium button is displayed only when the current user is on a free membership plan.

 * :hammer: TEST:
     * Expected to be able to cancel my premium membership from the profile
 * :clipboard: RESULT:
-    * A Cancel my Subscription button is available in the profile page when the user has a current valid premium subscription.
+    * A Cancel my Subscription button is available on the profile page when the user has a current valid premium subscription.

 [Back to Index](#index)